 Patient protection is important.
 If an osteopath's approach to infection control and patient care departs from expected standards, then the osteopath will be expected to be able to explain and justify why the guidance had not been applied and how risks to patients and others were mitigated to protect patients.
-Failure to do so could put patients, osteopaths and others at risk, and may also put the osteopath's registration at risk of the issue was ever raised with the GOsC.
+Failure to do so could put patients, osteopaths and others at risk, and may also put the osteopath's registration at risk in cases where patient safety or public confidence is affected.